diffplug/gitfromscratch/manuscript/epilogue/departures/departures.md

 Here are some of the ways we've departed:

-## No staging area
+## No index / staging area

 In vanilla git, the working copy consists of **three** trees of files:

 * The parent commit snapshot
-* The working folder
+* The working copy folder
 * The "index" or "staging area"

-When you do `git commit`, the index gets turned into a new commit.
-In order to make a commit, you need to move files from the working directory into the index.
-You can continue to make edits after putting a file in the index, so you end up with three different versions - one in your parent commit, one in your working folder, and one in the index.
+When you do `git commit`, the index is forged into a new commit.
+In order to make a commit, you need to move files from the working copy folder into the index.
+You can continue to make edits after putting a file in the index, so you end up with three different versions - one in your parent commit, one in your working copy folder, and one in the index.

 Here are just a few of the commands needed to manage this "index" mechanism:

-* `git add <filename>` adds a file to the working index
+* `git add <filename>` adds a file to the index
 * `git add --patch <filename>` adds hunks of a file to the index
 * `git reset --mixed` sets the index to match the parent commit
 * `git ls-index` for looking at files in the index